-If you buy properties that need repairs, you may need a hard money loan.
+If you buy properties that need repairs, you may need a hard money loan

 , but it has strict guidelines.
 There’s a firm minimum credit score of 720, and down payments for single-family homes start at 25% (30% for 2-4 unit properties).

 are another option.
 They are more expensive than conventional mortgages, but don’t have the same limitations on the number of mortgages you can carry.